mc-carthy/dncNgCarSales/README.md

-Car sales project for a ASP.NET Core project with Angular
+Car sales project built with ASP.NET Core and Angular

 To build & run, use the following commands